 Cyrah Dardas is a Queer, eco-feminist artist and care worker living in Detroit /Waawiyaatanong, Anishinaabe territory.
 Dardas uses their art practice as a tool in remembering the lost relationships between humans and non-human beings as a result of the extractive nature of capitalism by regulating and healing our collective body to restore interdependency.

-“I think about my practice as a container for collective remembering that strives to honor and re-centralize the wisdom and memory alive in my blood and to uncover or recover forgotten knowledge.
-This body of work examines tapestry-making as a healing technology that re-establishes forgotten networks of relationship between humans and non-human life.”
+Their practice is conceived as a container for collective remembering, striving to honor and recentralize the wisdom and memory alive in their blood while uncovering and recovering forgotten knowledge.
+This body of work examines tapestry-making as a healing technology that re-establishes forgotten networks of relationship between humans and non-human life.